AnymouseProphet/anymouse/anymouse.md

 ### `\RequirePackage{letltxmacro}`

 Used to allow reducing the monospace font size.
+This might go away.

 ### `\RequirePackage[table,usenames,dvipsnames]{xcolor}`